kgateway-dev/kgateway/docs/content/gloo_integrations/aws/_index.md

 {{< /tabs >}}

-## Pass thru TLS
+## Passthrough TLS

-By using an AWS Network Load Balancer (NLB) in front of Gloo, you get an additional benefit of TLS pass thru.
-That is, HTTPS requests pass thru the AWS NLB and terminate TLS at the Gloo proxy for extra security.
-AWS NLB automatically configures listeners for each Kubernetes Service port, so both HTTP and HTTPS ports are exposed through the AWS NLB.
+By using an AWS Network Load Balancer (NLB) in front of Gloo, you get an additional benefit of TLS passthrough.
+That is, HTTPS requests passthrough the AWS NLB and terminate TLS at the Gloo proxy for extra security.
+AWS NLB automatically configures listeners for each Kubernetes Service port, so both HTTP and HTTPS ports get exposed through the AWS NLB.

 Note: Gloo only opens proxy ports when a Virtual Service is successfully deployed and using that port.
-That is, Virtual Services with `sslConfig` will open the HTTPS proxy port.
-Virtual Services without the `sslConfig` will open the HTTP port.
-It may take a couple of minutes for AWS NLB health checks to mark the proxy ports as healthy after a first Virtual Service is deployed, so be patient.
+That is, Virtual Services with `sslConfig` opens the HTTPS proxy port.
+Virtual Services without the `sslConfig` only open the HTTP port.
+It may take a couple of minutes for AWS NLB health checks to mark the proxy ports as healthy after a first Virtual Service deploys, so be patient.

 ```shell
 # For this example, let's create a self-signed certificate for your DNS.
 You